CONGRATULATIONS Leonard

 Don't just take our word for it; try it!
 You may surprise yourself with how much you can get done, and by how natural it feels.

-COMMUNICATION & RELATIONSHIPS
+COMMUNICATION AND RELATIONSHIPS

 It’s Not Just What You Say, It’s How You Say It